Sanjay's Super Team: Production

 The inspiration for the short film came from Patel's own childhood, growing up in San Bernardino in the 1980s, in a family of Indian immigrants.
-Like many American children of the era, he played with Transformers, watched Looney Tunes cartoons and read Superman comics.
+Like many American children of the era, he played with Transformers action figures, watched Looney Tunes cartoons and read Superman comics.
 He also performed daily Hindu rituals of meditation and prayer with his father.
 He felt conflicted by his parents' traditions, saying "Our worlds were diametrically apart.
 I just wanted my name to be Travis, not Sanjay."

 Growing up, he became more confident with his identity, although he still found it challenging to openly embrace his Indian background at work.
 As a child, he "felt deeply the absence of anyone who looked like him in films and television."
 To "bring a young brown boy's story to the pop culture zeitgeist," Patel first pitched the short to Pixar executives during 2012.
 Pixar's chief creative officer, John Lasseter, was very welcoming to the idea "about celebrating the personal side of the story."

 The film's setting was inspired by the Lido Motel, an old Route 66 motel which his parents bought and worked at when he was a child.
 Patel started the film with only Vishnu, which served as a "mirror of my father" and would contrast one deity with three superheroes.
 Then the development team suggested adding more gods, with Patel choosing Durga to showcase a goddess as "in Vedic philosophy, there's always a masculine energy and a feminine energy", and Hanuman for a half animal deity.

 The demon-figure was inspired by a number of sources, including the notions of disrespect and greed.
 Finally, drawing from Buddhist tradition, "the demon isn't vanquished, he isn't destroyed.
 Once the boy destroys his idol, it makes the monster more human."